-Purpose: To configure the backup SIP Server Application object for high availability.
+To configure the backup SIP Server Application object for high availability.

-- 1. Stop both primary and backup SIP Servers, if they are running.
-You can stop the SIP Server service by using the Windows Services dialog box. - 2.
+- 1. Stop the SIP Server applications on the primary and backup hosts.
+Genesys SIP Server applications can be stopped by using the Genesys Solution Control Interface. - 2.
 Open the Configuration Manager. - 3.
 Select the Applications folder, and right-click the SIP Server Application object that you want to configure as the backup SIP Server.
 Select Properties. - 4.
 Click the Switches tab. - a.
 Click Add, and select the Switch object that you associated with the primary SIP Server Application object. - b.
-Click App1y to save the configuration changes. - 5.
+Click Apply to save the configuration changes. - 5.
 Click the Start Info tab. - a.
 Select Auto-Restart. - b.
 Click Apply to save the configuration changes. - 6.
 Click the Options tab. - a.
 Select the TServer section. - i.
-Set the sip-port option to the same port number that you specified for the primary SIP Server.
+Set the sip-port option to the same port number that you specified for the primary SIP Server. - ii.
+Set the sip-address option to the Virtual IP address.
+(For Windows NLB cluster configurations, set the value to the Windows NLB cluster IP address.) - iii.
+Set the control-vip-scripts option to true. - iv.
+Set the sip-vip-script-up option to the name of the Application object (SIP_SERVER_BACKUP_VIP_UP) that will be created later for a script that enables the Virtual IP address on the backup SIP Server host. - v.
+Set the sip-vip-script-down option to the name of the Application object (SIP_SERVER_BACKUP_VIP_DOWN) that will be created later for a script that disables the Virtual IP address on the backup SIP Server host.